spatie/laravel-database-mail-templates/README.md

 <footer>Copyright 2018</footer>
 ```

-#### Adding a layout based on your mail template model
+#### Adding a layout to a mail template model

+It is also possible to extend the `getLayout()` method of the `MailTemplate` model (instead of extending `getLayout()`on the mailable).

-You might want to use a different layout based on what mail template is being used.
+You might for example want to use a different layout based on a mail template model property.
 This can be done by adding the `getLayout()` method on your custom `MailTemplate` model instead.

 The following example uses a different layout based on what `EventMailTemplate` is being used.
-As you can see, the layout is stored in the database on a related `Event` model.
+As you can see, in this case the layout is stored in the database on a related `Event` model.

 ```php
 class EventMailTemplate extends \Spatie\MailTemplates\MailTemplate